Cindy and Barrett with RV in Montrose

 38. How do you guys get in your exercise?

-While on the road, we’ve learned it is possible to be adventurous, outdoorsy, hike, bike, and yet still not feel fit.
-We’ve had phases of very much missing a gym.
+While on the road, we learned that it is possible to be adventurous and outdoorsy and still not feel fit.
+We’ve had phases of missing a gym very much.
 Barrett and I both put on our “freshman 15” while in the RV.

-I try my best to do YouTube workouts, but at the end of the day, it is a tight, shaky space.
+I always tried my best to do YouTube workouts, but at the end of the day, it is a tight, shaky space.

-Putting Marty into the mix means we now go on two long daily walks, so that’s one addition that has become really helpful.
+Adding Marty to the mix means we now go on two long daily walks, which is one addition that has become really helpful.

-Also, picking an RV park, campground, or boondocking spot that feels walkable is something that has become increasingly vital to us on the road.
-We always make sure there are at least a couple of miles of paths or walkways around the park before booking these days.
+Also, picking an RV park, campground, or boondocking spot that feels walkable has become increasingly vital to us on the road.
+These days, we always make sure there are at least a couple of miles of paths or walkways around the park before booking.

 The most significant challenge for us has been eating healthy because there are tons of delicious food and beverage temptations in every new town we visit!